One late forging from a sub-tier supplier stalls your Derby rail build, and SAP saw it coming a week too late

 Exactly what you get

 You get visibility that reaches past tier one, long-lead forgings and castings tracked against need-by dates with early-warning alerts, and supplier risk scored from real performance, so a slipping part is a warning weeks ahead rather than a crisis the week it was due.
 Buyers share one risk picture instead of private spreadsheets.
-It connects to your ERP, inventory management system, warehouse management system and traceability spine, with risk and on-time performance surfaced in business intelligence dashboards.
+It connects to your ERP, inventory management system, warehouse management system and traceability spine, with risk and on-time performance surfaced in business intelligence (BI) dashboards.

 How to choose a developer in Derby